Dejauxvue/AnnoCalculatorServer/README.md

 # How to use
 - run the Server.exe which should open a command window and might require administrator rights
-- Anno1800Calculator from local file (if not done already)
+- run Anno1800Calculator from local file (if not done already)
 - run Anno 1800
 - in order to update population numbers in Anno1800Calculator hover over the population icon from your island or your global population